apache/jackrabbit-filevault/src/site/markdown/referenceablenodes.md

 ## Overview

 The JCR 2.0 specification defines [referenceable nodes][1].
 Those carry a `jcr:uuid` property which uniquely identifies a node within a repository workspace.
-FileVault exports will contain this (protected) property `jcr:uuid` (when present) which is important to keep [referential integrity][2].
+FileVault exports contain this (protected) property `jcr:uuid` (when present) which is important to keep [referential integrity][2].
 The import behavior depends on the used FileVault version.

 ## Import behavior prior FileVault 3.5.2